spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202404.0/base-shop/dynamic-multistore-feature-overview.md

 See: [Import minimum set of data for store](/docs/pbc/all/dynamic-multistore/{{page.version}}/base-shop/import-stores.html)

-## What is changed when DMS is enabled?
+## What is changed when Dynamic Multistore is enabled?

-DMS enables the following changes to the project:
+Dynamic Multistore enables the following changes to the project:

 In represented examples below there are two regions: EU and US.